soywaltermendez/higo-rails-challenge/README.md

 https://walter-challenge.herokuapp.com

-- Is important to sign up with a real email.
+- Is important to sign up with a real email, but in the heroku app the mailers are disabled.
 - You can use the example.xml file to test the happy path.